BruceWind/CryptoPPInNDK/README.md

 ## CryptoPPWithNDK

 ### Background
-Although the encrypt algrithm in Java, you still can not hide your algorithm about encrypt.
+Although the encrypting algorithm is in Java, you still can not hide your algorithm about encrypting.
-To hide your algorithm, this repo provide an approach, encrypt within C++.
+To hide your algorithm, this repo provides an approach: encrypting in C++.
 So you don't need to care about decomposing.

 ### Approach